Sir Peter FitzGerald, 1st Baronet

-Sir Peter George FitzGerald, 1st Baronet, 19th Knight of Kerry (15 September 1808 – 6 August 1880) was an Anglo-Irish nobleman.
+Sir Peter George FitzGerald, 1st Baronet (15 September 1808 – 6 August 1880), also styled as the 19th Knight of Kerry, was an Irish nobleman and landowner.

 Early life

 Peter George FitzGerald was born on 15 September 1808 and was raised in the banking house of his maternal grandfather in Dublin.
 He was the eldest surviving son of the Right Hon.
-Sir Maurice FitzGerald, 18th Knight of Kerry (1774–1849) of Gleanleam, Valentia Island, Co Kerry and his wife Maria, the daughter of the Right Honourable David la Touche of Marlay.
+Sir Maurice FitzGerald, 18th Knight of Kerry (1774–1849) of Gleanleam, Valentia Island, County Kerry and his wife Maria, the daughter of the Right Honourable David la Touche of Marlay.

 Career

 Sir Peter entered the civil service and was appointed Vice-Treasurer of Ireland in the last ministry of Sir Robert Peel.
 In 1849, he succeeded his father and resided almost constantly on Valentia Island, devoting himself to the improvement of his estates, and the welfare of his tenantry.
-He especially earned the thanks of the people by the erection of substantial homesteads in place of the old and poorly-maintained cabins, with which the middleman system had covered the west of Ireland.
+He especially earned the thanks of the people by the erection of substantial homesteads in place of the old and poorly maintained cabins, with which the middleman system had covered the west of Ireland.
 FitzGerald manifested a keen interest in all questions which had a practical bearing on the progress or prosperity of Ireland and, in contributions to The Times, he deprecated the censure which at that time and since was cast indiscriminately upon all Irish landlords.

 His own admirable personal qualities, his hatred of abuses, his engaging manners, and his generous nature, made him a great favourite with the Irish peasantry.
 His hospitality at Glanleam was enjoyed by the Prince of Wales and other distinguished guests.
-The Transatlantic telegraph cable had its British termination on his Valentia estates, and he evinced much public spirit and energy in connection with the successful laying of the cable. on 8 July 1880, only one month before his death, he was created the 1st Baron Valentia in the peerage of the United Kingdom.
-This entitled him to sit in the UK House of Lords.
-Both his UK baronetcy and his hereditary Irish knighthood have inherited by his successors.
+The Transatlantic telegraph cable had its British termination on his Valentia estates, and he evinced much public spirit and energy in connection with the successful laying of the cable.

+Both his UK baronetcy and his hereditary Irish knighthood have been inherited by his successors.

 Personal life

-On 11 August 1838, FitzGerald married Julia Hussey, daughter of Peter Bodkin Hussey of Farranikilla House, co.
-Kerry, a lineal descendant of the Norman family of Hoses, which settled on the promontory of Dingle in the thirteenth century.
+On 11 August 1838, FitzGerald married Julia Hussey, daughter of Peter Bodkin Hussey of Farranikilla House, County Kerry, a lineal descendant of the Norman family of Hoses, which settled on the promontory of Dingle in the thirteenth century.
 He and Lady Julia had four sons and seven daughters: